kollchaitanya-zz/Kaizala-Apartment-Management/README.md

 # Kaizala Apartment Management
+This repository is the implmentation of kaizala as apartment management solution to take care of the day to day activities like Security Gate register, Complaints raised by the residents.

 ## Prerequisite to start this solution
 - Two mobile numbers (1 as admin, 1 as resident).
 - Create an account https://manage.kaiza.la/, Ensure that the kaizala pro is enabled.